 Students must be advanced to candidacy for M.S. degree no later than the first week of the quarter in which their degree is expected to be awarded.
-Deadlines for submission are published each quarter in the Schedule of Classes and in the annual Graduate Division Calendar.
+Deadlines for submission are published each quarter in the Schedule of Classes and online in the Graduate Division graduation procedures.
 If the application is not received by the deadline date, the degree may be deferred until the following quarter.
 If the Master's degree requires a thesis (Plan I), a thesis committee should be nominated at the time the student files for advancement to candidacy (see section III).